reactjs/react.dev/src/content/reference/rules/index.md

 ## Rules {/*rules*/}
 * [Side effects must run outside of render](/reference/rules/side-effects-must-run-outside-of-render): React can start and stop rendering components multiple times to create the best possible user experience.
 * [Components must be idempotent](/reference/rules/components-must-be-idempotent): React components are assumed to always return the same output with respect to their props.
-* [Props and State are immutable](/reference/rules/props-and-state-are-immutable): A component's props and state are immutable "snapshots" with respect to a single render.
+* [Props and state are immutable](/reference/rules/props-and-state-are-immutable): A component's props and state are immutable "snapshots" with respect to a single render.
-* [Never call component functions directly](/reference/rules/never-call-component-functions-directly): TODO React must orchestrate rendering
+* [Never call component functions directly](/reference/rules/never-call-component-functions-directly): Components should only be used in JSX.
+Don't call them as regular functions.
 * [Never pass around Hooks as regular values](/reference/rules/never-pass-around-hooks-as-regular-values): TODO
 * [Only call Hooks at the top level](/reference/rules/only-call-hooks-at-the-top-level): TODO
 * [Only call Hooks from React functions](/reference/rules/only-call-hooks-from-react-functions): TODO